phylovi/bito/README.md

 * (Optional) If you modify the lexer and parser, call `make bison`.
 This assumes that you have installed Bison > 3.4 (`conda install -c conda-forge bison`).
 * (Optional) If you modify the test preparation scripts, call `make prep`.
 This assumes that you have installed ete3 (`conda install -c etetoolkit ete3`).

+To build with cmake, do

+* `mkdir build`
+* `cd build`
+* `cmake -DCMAKE_BUILD_TYPE=Release ..`
+* `cmake --build . -j`
+* `pip install .`

+A minimum cmake version of 3.19 is required.
+Beagle will be automatically downloaded and built, and will be included in the pip package independently of a system-wide installation.
+Currently GPU acceleration is not enabled for Beagle.
+Debug or release builds can be selected with the `-DCMAKE_BUILD_TYPE=` option.
+Convenience make targets exists for quickly building and testing with cmake.
+To perform a build, call `make cmakebuild`.
+To run fast tests (and build if needed), call `make cmakefasttest`.

 ## Understanding